 4. Avoid Direct Sunlight

-You should try to shoot in the shade, where harsh shadows from sunlight are replaced by softer ones occurring due to the features of the face.
+You should try to shoot in the shade, where ungracious shadows from sunlight are replaced by softer ones occurring due to the features of the face.

 5. Shoot During the Golden Hour

 The Golden Hour is the time right before sunset and right after sunrise.
 The light at this time of the day is soft and illuminates everything in a delightful way.

-6. Camera Settings Tips for Outdoor Portrait Photography
+7. Camera Settings Tips for Outdoor Portrait Photography

 With some practice and fine tuning, soon you will become an expert at taking perfect shots.

-7. Post-Process Outdoor Portrait Photos
+10. Post-Process Outdoor Portrait Photos

 Post-processing forms a large part of great photographs.
 A great shot can be spoiled by unskilled and bad post-processing.
 You must be careful to maintain the outdoor photography lighting and look in your photos.

 With enough practice and consistency, you will get better at post-processing.
 Soon you will develop your own unique style with outdoor portraits that people can easily recognize.

 Like any other type of photography, shooting outdoor portraits takes practice.
-With these simple tricks in mind, you can save a lot of energy and time, and work towards becoming an outdoor portrait expert!
+With these simple tips and tricks in mind, you can save a lot of energy and time, and work towards becoming an outdoor portrait expert!